status-im/nimbus-eth2/README.md

 You can find out more about it in the [development update](https://our.status.im/nimbus-development-update-2018-12-2/).

-_Alternatively, fire up our [experimental Vagrant instance with Nim pre-installed](https://our.status.im/setting-up-a-local-vagrant-environment-for-nim-development/) and give us yout feedback about the process!_
+_Alternatively, fire up our [experimental Vagrant instance with Nim pre-installed](https://our.status.im/setting-up-a-local-vagrant-environment-for-nim-development/) and give us your feedback about the process!_

 ### Visualising simulation metrics